acmo0/meteo/README.md

 ***
 ## Application
-This application is used to create graphics and statistics and is developped by Grégoire Frémion.
+This application is used to create graphics and statistics based on your meteorological data and is developped by Grégoire Frémion.
 ***
 ## Installation
 ### Easy